A Thru-hiker's Review of The Hot Springs Trail

 If you learn anything from this post, let it be that no matter how many hot spring areas a trail visits, that number should never be associated with its level of difficulty or ease.

 Buck-30 & Steady on The Hot Springs Trail - 2017

-Congratulations to Buck-30 & Steady on their successful, although at times slippery, trip on the HST this year - and thanks again for your input and contributions which have made this trail smoother and hopefully more enjoyable for future users.
+Congratulations to Buck-30 & Steady on their successful, although at times slippery journey on the HST this year and thanks again for your input & contributions which have made this trail a lot easier to navigate and hopefully more enjoyable for future users to explore.